airspeed-velocity/asv/docs/source/installing.rst

    ``conda`` will be able to fetch precompiled binaries for these dependencies in many cases.
-Using ``virtualenv``, dependencies without precompiled wheels usually have to be compiled every time the environments are set up.  ``libmambapy`` is currently in flux and requires careful version management.
+Using ``virtualenv``, dependencies without precompiled wheels usually have to be compiled every time the environments are set up.

 Optional optimizations
 ----------------------